Making sure children know they have a voice is an important task. Learn how to teach your child to be assertive, with peers or adults.

 6. Praise your child’s strong opinions

 Does your child’s strong-willed personality challenge you?
-As frustrating as it can be to argue with him, having strong opinions isn’t a bad thing.
-Praise him for believing so strongly about the topic before suggesting different ways to say it.
+As frustrating as it can be to argue with her, having strong opinions isn’t a bad thing.
+Praise her for believing so strongly about the topic before suggesting different ways to say it.

 Sometimes, we’re too quick to label strong personalities as bad, especially if they overshadow those around them.
 Instead of pushing them aside as bad, recognize that these are desirable traits that can be honed and corrected.